-The members of the Chair's Committee include the Chair of the Board and the chairs of each Committee (i.e., the chair of the Remuneration and Nomination Committee, the chair of the Audit and Risk Committee and the chair of the Innovation and Technology Committee).
-As of 31 December 2023, the Chair's Committee consisted of four members: Peter Wilden (Chair), Beat In-Albon, Philippe Weber and Patrick Aebischer.
+Prior to its dissolution, the members of the Chair's Committee included the Chair of the Board and the chairs of each Committee (i.e., the chair of the Remuneration and Nomination Committee, the chair of the Audit and Risk Committee and the chair of the Innovation and Technology Committee).

-2023 Chair's Committee meetings and key topics
+2024 Chair's Committee meetings and key topics

-Since 1 January 2023, the Chair's Committee met ten (10) times, in a combination of in-person sessions and video conferences, for an average duration of approximately one (1) hour.
+From 1 January 2024 until its dissolution on 1 July 2024, the Chair's Committee met four (4) times, in a combination of in-person sessions and video conferences, for an average duration of approximately one (1) hour.

-Date / place Attendees Other attendees for relevant topics 19 January 2023 Video conference Peter Wilden Beat In-Albon Philippe Weber Patrick Aebischer Raymond De Vré Christina Del Vecchio (Secretary) 16 February 2023 Video conference Peter Wilden Beat In-Albon Philippe Weber Patrick Aebischer Christina Del Vecchio (Secretary) 13 April 2023 Baar, Switzerland Peter Wilden Beat In-Albon Philippe Weber Patrick Aebischer Lalit Ahluwalia Christina Del Vecchio (Secretary) 22 May 2023 Video conference Peter Wilden Beat In-Albon Philippe Weber Patrick Aebischer Juan José González Christina Del Vecchio (Secretary) 26 June 2023 Baar, Switzerland Peter Wilden Beat In-Albon Philippe Weber Patrick Aebischer Juan José González Christina Del Vecchio (Secretary) 12 July 2023 Video conference Peter Wilden Beat In-Albon Philippe Weber Patrick Aebischer Juan José González Lalit Ahluwalia Christina Del Vecchio (Secretary) 7 August 2023 Video conference Peter Wilden Beat In-Albon Philippe Weber Patrick Aebischer Juan José González Christina Del Vecchio (Secretary) 4 September 2023 Baar, Switzerland Peter Wilden Beat In-Albon Philippe Weber Patrick Aebischer Juan José González Christina Del Vecchio (Secretary) 30 October 2023 Video conference Peter Wilden Beat In-Albon Philippe Weber Patrick Aebischer Juan José González Lalit Ahluwalia Christina Del Vecchio (Secretary) 1 December 2023 Baar, Switzerland Peter Wilden Beat In-Albon Philippe Weber Patrick Aebischer Juan José González Christina Del Vecchio (Secretary)
+Date / place Attendees Other attendees for relevant topics 18 January 2024 Video conference Peter Wilden Beat In-Albon Philippe Weber Juan José González Christina Del Vecchio (Secretary) 4 March 2024 Video conference Peter Wilden Beat In-Albon Philippe Weber Patrick Aebischer Juan José González Christina Del Vecchio (Secretary) 10 April 2024 Baar, Switzerland Peter Wilden Beat In-Albon Philippe Weber Patrick Aebischer Juan José González Christina Del Vecchio (Secretary) 21 May 2024 Video conference Peter Wilden Erik Schropp Philippe Weber Patrick Aebischer Juan José González Christina Del Vecchio (Secretary)

-During the course of 2023, the Chair's Committee discussed various topics of strategic importance and other key business matters, including developments among the Group's leadership team, long-term financing plans, developments with key customers, operational and profitability improvement initiatives as well as considerations around the Group's budget for 2023 and then later in the year for 2024.
+During the meetings held in 2024, the Chair's Committee discussed various topics of strategic importance and other key business matters, including developments among the Group's leadership team, long-term financing plans, developments with key customers as well as operational and profitability improvement initiatives.